Satyam9169/TodoApp/README.md

 ##Created a todo app

-#using react, redux, HTML, CSS and bootstrap
+##using react, redux, HTML, CSS and bootstrap

-#for run the project
+##for run the project

-#1) download the project
+## download the project

-#2) extract from zip file
+## extract from zip file

-#4) go to that file
+## go to that file

-#5) to run the project use command :  npm start
+## to run the project use command :  npm start

-#6) in seprate terminal for run server: npm run server
+## in seprate terminal for run server: npm run server